liammyers/mech105-algorithms/README.md

 # mech105-algorithms
-Algorithms for MECH 105 using various numerical methods.
+Algorithms developed for MECH105: Problem Solving using various numerical methods in the Matlab environment.